david-drew/cl-adv/README.md

 * The "front" template file does not require changes.
   `argmax/user_mo_extensions/front/tf/argmax_ext.py`

-* Edit the "ops" template files so IE will know the output shape of the *argmax* layer during inference
+* Edit the "ops" template files so IE will know the output shape of the *argmax* layer after inference.
+  `argmax/user_mo_extensions/ops/argmax.py`

   At the end of the file, add the following code:

 <details>
+    `
     @staticmethod
     def argmax_infer(node: Node):
         shape = node.in_node(0).shape